This post may contain affiliate links. Please see our disclosure policy.

-Garlic, butter, and lemon in a buttery white sauce - yum!
-Shrimp scampi with angel hair pasta is a delightful and elegant dish that pairs succulent shrimp with delicate pasta in a flavorful garlic and butter sauce.
+Garlic, butter, and lemon in a buttery white sauce – yum!
+Shrimp scampi with angel hair pasta is a quick and easy recipe that pairs juicy shrimp with pasta in a flavorful garlic and butter sauce.

 Shrimp scampi with lemon wedges over pasta and fresh parsley.